hoftherose/StudyCourseGCP/billing_manager/README.md

 The service account to be impersonated must be created manually or through another script and added as a variable.

-This service account must have the following permissions:
+This service account must have the following roles and permissions:

+## Roles:

 - Billing Account User
 - Billing Account Viewer
 - Folder IAM Admin

+## Permissions:

+- billing.accounts.\*
+- billing.budgets.\*